-As teams complete this task, and return to the mat- you can hand them their next clue:
+As teams complete this task and return to the mat- you can hand them their next clue:

-You can make this as difficult as you'd like… making the ribbons on the trees themselves tiny and hard to find or scattering dozens or even hundreds of coins around the tree- allowing only one coin to have the correct birth year on it, etc.
+You can make this as difficult as you'd like- making the ribbons on the trees This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. themselves tiny and hard to find or scattering dozens or even hundreds of coins around the tree- allowing only one coin to have the correct birth year on it, etc.

-When they come back to you “for inspection”, try launching a marshmallow to make sure that it works, before giving them their next clue:
+When they come back to you “for inspection”, try launching a marshmallow to make sure that it works before giving them their next clue:

 The player with the bucket on their head can move around, but the bucket must be touching the top of his/her head.
 Once they get three in, hand them their next clue:

-When they have completed the detour, you can hand them their final clue:
+When they have completed the detour you can hand them their final clue:

-Take a shoebox and cut a round hole in the lid, just big enough to allow a ping box to shake out if you are shaking the box.
-Now attach a long piece of fabric to each side that will allow you to tie the box around your waist like a belt.
+Take a shoebox and cut a round hole in the lid just big enough to allow a ping box to shake out if you are shaking the box.
+Now attach a long piece of fabric to each side that will let you tie the box around your waist like a belt.

 Not Into These Games?
 Change it Up!